jareddarlington/jareddarlington/README.md

 ## Jared @ UW Paul G. Allen School

-I'm a sophomore computer engineering major at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
+I'm a sophomore computer science major at the University of Washington's Paul G. Allen School of Computer Science & Engineering.

 > Looking for research opportunities spring 2025.